Lacrymology/states/redis/doc/pillar.rst

 MAXMEMORY POLICY: how Redis will select what to remove when maxmemory is reached.
 You can select among five behaviors:

-volatile-lru -> remove the key with an expire set using an LRU algorithm allkeys-lru -> remove any key accordingly to the LRU algorithm volatile-random -> remove a random key with an expire set allkeys-random -> remove a random key, any key volatile-ttl -> remove the key with the nearest expire time (minor TTL) noeviction -> don't expire at all, just return an error on write operations
+volatile-lru -> remove the key with an expire set using an LRU algorithm. allkeys-lru -> remove any key accordingly to the LRU algorithm. volatile-random -> remove a random key with an expire set. allkeys-random -> remove a random key, any key. volatile-ttl -> remove the key with the nearest expire time (minor TTL). noeviction -> don't expire at all, just return an error on write operations.

 Note: with any of the above policies, Redis will return an error on write
       operations, when there are not suitable keys for eviction.